 The Company entered into an administration agreement with GSV Capital Service Company (the "Administration Agreement") to provide administrative services, including furnishing the Company with office facilities, equipment, clerical, bookkeeping, record keeping services and other administrative services, in connection with its initial public offering and ongoing operations.
 The Company reimburses GSV Capital Service Company an allocable portion of overhead and other expenses in performing its obligations under the Administration Agreement.
-There were \$2,384,764 and \$554,232 in such costs incurred under the Administration Agreement for the year ended December 31, 2012 and for the period from January 6, 2011 (date of inception) to December 31, 2011, respectively.
+There were \$3,089,771, \$2,384,764 and \$554,232 in such costs incurred under the Administration Agreement for the years ended December 31, 2013, December 31, 2012, and for the period from January 6, 2011 (date of inception) to December 31, 2011, respectively.